Electrical Contractor License no. DELPHOC773DG

 • Print / save materials sheet opens the supplemental materials and cut-list sheet for printing or browser Save-to-PDF.

-• Print / save full technical packet PDF opens the full technical drawing set, including supplemental sheets and fabricator notes, in the browser print dialog.
+• Print / save full technical packet PDF opens the full technical drawing set, including supplemental sheets, installer details, and fabricator notes, in the browser print dialog.

 • Print / save fabrication drawing PDF opens the one-sheet fabrication drawing in the browser print dialog, where the destination can be set to Save to PDF.